Is Indonesia Worth Visiting? Everything You Need to Know

 Is There Uber in Indonesia?

 Uber doesn’t operate in Indonesia.
-Grab is the dominant ride-hailing service and offers services similar to Uber.
-We mainly use public transport during our travels but the ease of grab along with the affordable cost was sometimes just too tempting to pass up on during this Indonesia trip!
+Grab is the dominant ride-hailing service in Indonesia and offers services similar to Uber.
+We mainly use public transport in Indonesia during our travels but the ease of using Grab along with the affordable cost was sometimes just too tempting to pass up on!

 Grab is widely used and available in major cities like Surabaya, Malang, Kuta and other urban areas throughout the country.